maxlerebourg/outpin/README.md

 ## Installation

-Run the Docker image provided.
+Run the Docker image provided `ghcr.io/maxlerebourg/outpin`.

 The default port is 8090, but it can be overridden using the Docker CMD argument with `--http=http://0.0.0.0:9999`